cheshireoctopus/cheshireoctopus.github.io/content/blog/what-seventh-graders-want-to-know-about-programming/index.md

 ---
-title: "What Seventh Graders Want to Know About Programming"
+title: 'What Seventh Graders Want to Know About Programming'
-date: "2019-12-11"
+date: '2019-12-11'
-path: "what-seventh-graders-want-to-know-about-programming"
+path: 'what-seventh-graders-want-to-know-about-programming'
-tags: ["Education", "Programming"]
+tags: ['Education', 'Programming']
+redirects:
+  - /what-seventh-graders-want-to-know-about-programming
 ---

 Today I had the opportunity to speak with a group of 7th grade students about programming and a career in software engineering.